GeNeHetX/CancerRNASig/README.md

 ## Available Signatures
 The main function **callSignature()** applies several transcriptomic signatures.
-Each subsection below describes the method, the output and the publication link.
+Each subsection below describes the method, the expected output, and provides the publication reference.

  * **Purist** :